Monitoring training stress with exertion load

 Update: Volume load seems like a shadow of something more fundamental.
 It often seems to pop up where you find progress being made.
 But volume load is not the end of the story.
 For example, if you take people not accustomed to regularly training to failure, put them into groups of 1, 3, and 5 sets to failure 3x/week, you’ll see a dose-dependent increase in hypertrophy with volume load.
+There is an increase in stress above baseline for each group.
 The same relationship exists with their training effort.
 Effort went up; results went up.
 Semantics?
 No, because now we can talk about optimizing effort and getting the most bang for your buck.
 That does not seem to be working out for people looking at volume load.
 See the follow-up article.

 Why don’t we just look at a set then?

 Here’s one.
 This is a set of 12 to failure.
 The difference in rep velocity compared with the first rep is plotted on the y-axis in red.
 Why are the reps slowing down as the set nears the point of failure?
 Fatigue.
 That’s an internal measure of stress.
 Velocity loss thus gives us a direct window into the accumulation of fatigue and internal load during a set.